tpoisot/ms_pop_networks/ms_revised.md

 insightful comments on this manuscript.
 TP, DBS, and DG received financial support from the Canadian Institute of Ecology and Evolution (*Continental Scale Variation of Ecological Networks* thematic working group).
 TP was funded by a FRQNT-MELS PBEE post-doctoral scholarship.
+DBS was funded by a Marsden Fund Fast-Start grant (UOC-1101) administered by the Royal Society of New Zealand.

 # Boxes